“All relationships have their tense moments. But throw a child with special needs into the family dynamic and it creates a special kind of stress.”

 What’s different for parents raising a child with special needs is the stress load.
 There’s an emotional toll from the grief of a diagnosis, and there might also be a financial burden from additional health care or education costs.
 Another reality is that leisure time often becomes work—driving to therapy sessions, reading books on the subject—and it can seem like it will never end.

-Why this mom of a kid with autism is grieving a life her family will never have “Lots of families that I deal with haven’t had a vacation for years.
+“Lots of families that I deal with haven’t had a vacation for years.
 Or their child’s behaviour is such that it becomes awkward to go out and experience the little pleasures that other families are enjoying,” says Glen Davies, director of Vancouver’s ABLE Clinic, which provides assessment and treatment for kids with developmental, learning, attention and behaviour difficulties.
 “So you have a situation where the stress is high, and the positive things that keep us going are low.
 When it gets skewed in that fashion is when it becomes really hard on a couple.”

 Indeed, one factor that keeps a relationship strong is shared fun.
 When that’s not happening, it’s hard to connect and communicate.